Bridging Machine Learning and Sciences: Opportunities and Challenges: An Example: Out-of-Distribution Detection

 In counting experiments, which is the main probing method in particle physics, statistical and systematic uncertainties \cite{1989sgtu.book, Cranmer:2014lly, Demortier:1099967} are the common uncertainties we consider for interpreting the results.
 While the statistical uncertainty is simply determined by the intrinsic randomness of the data itself, the systematic uncertainty generally consists of different factors in the experimental pipeline, including the object reconstruction efficiency, the simulation/modeling uncertainty, etc. Uncertainty plays an important role in quantifying the signal significance and credibility of the observation.
 An example is the 5-sigma standard for claiming an observation, which means only with a probability of about one in a million the observation is due to random fluctuations.
 Larger uncertainties lead to less precise measurements and less effective signal detection.

 \mynotes{Uncertainty in deep learning models: an additional associated score presenting the uncertainty.
 Especially, when a trained classifier is confronted with out-of-distribution data, we would like to the model to be able to output information on ...
+There is no straightforward method for representing the predictive uncertainties of deep models. }